Analysis of the generalised Aw-Rascle model: Weak(Measure-valued)-Strong uniqueness

 \subsection{Proof of Theorem \ref{Theorem:2}}

-To prove Theorem \ref{Theorem:2}, we need to establish that the terms in $\mathcal{R}_{mv}$ are either controlled by the relative energy or can be absorbed in the left hand side.
+To conclude the proof of Theorem \ref{Theorem:2}, we need to establish that the terms in $\mathfrak{R}_{mv}$ are either controlled by the relative energy or can be absorbed in the left hand side of \eqref{MS:re0}.
 Since measure-valued and strong solution share same initial data thus we have